The EU Blue Card provides opportunities for highly-qualified or skilled workers from non-EU countries who want to work in Germany.

 Public or Private Health Insurance Plans for Employees, Freelancers, Students & Visa Holders.

-- If you are in any other situation we recommend that you take out Expat Health Insurance.
+- If you are in any other situation (job seeker, au pair, holiday workers, language student, guest researcher, tourist, etc.), we recommend that you take out Expat Health Insurance.
 This will not only make sure that you are covered in case of an accident, but it will also fulfil the legal requirement for living in Germany.
 You can switch easily to Public or Private Health Insurance at a later stage.
-Sign up here.
+Get expat health insurance now!